 The proliferation of options has left parents with homework of their own: sorting out the worthwhile from the mediocre (not to mention the downright idiotic).
 In the weeks ahead, we’ll highlight some of the more promising high-tech products, starting with math:

 Some of the best math games are the simplest, and so it is with Dino Numbers, a basic save-the-cows-from-the-dinosaurs game for 7- to 12-year-olds working on arithmetic.
 As with many of these applications, this one will look decidedly basic compared to, say, Worlds of Warcraft.
 But a crudely rendered tyrannosaurus can teach addition as well as anyone.
-Windows only; free via shareware (for first two levels), $19.95 (for all 30 levels).
+Windows only; free download provides a trial version.

-Fortunately, the company behind Soccer Math has an offering for younger minds too.
+The company behind Soccer Math created an offering for younger minds too.
 Penguin Cold Cash features, well, penguins and cold cash.
 Kids 5 to 11 learn the math behind money transactions as cute penguins surf through icebergs, catch fish, and try their flippers at ice hockey.
-Available for Mac or PC, $24.95.
+Available for Mac or PC — on CD Rom!
+It’s been discontinued but it’s still out there, and still fun for kids.
+But free money math games, including solving real-life type problems, can be found at Math-Play.
+But no cute and funny penguins.

 Of course, cool graphics are just one way to win the heart of a discriminating gamer.
 Valgetal, a simple Tetris-like math game, is as rudimentary and transfixing as the original procrastination tool — except that players strengthen their basic math skills as they control the falling blocks.
 For ages 7 to 11.
 Free download for PCs, with 20 levels.